GetStream/stream-chat-react-native/README.md

 #### While running native example, you may (not necessarily) run into the following issues

-1. When you execute `npx react-native run-ios` for the first time, it starts a metro bundler in parallel.
+1. When you execute `yarn ios` for the first time, it starts a metro bundler in parallel.
 It can result in some errors since the build process isn't complete yet.
 Try the following to fix this:
    1. Close/stop the metro bundler process.
    2. Let the build process finish.
 It can usually take around 2-3 minutes for the first time.
    3. Start the metro bundler manually by executing `yarn start` inside `stream-chat-react-native/examples/NativeMessaging` directory.